Saddam-Hossen/TrainingApp/README.md

 ## 📌 Overview

 **TrainingApp** is a secure, scalable, full-stack web platform designed to manage corporate training programs.
-It supports administrators, trainers, and learners to collaboratively plan, track, and evaluate training sessions.
+It supports administrators and learners to collaboratively plan, track, and evaluate training sessions.

 ---